pcineverdies/benchmarking-cpp/README.md

 In your C++ code you specify a starting point and a stop point for the measure of time (for instance, immediately before and after the call of a function).

-The scripts executes your code _N_ times, it measuers time in milliseconds and then calculates the mean, stdev and median of the values so obtained.
+The scripts executes your code _N_ times, it measuers time in microseconds and then calculates the mean, stdev and median of the values so obtained.

 Using the values it draws a lollipop chart about the distribution of execution time.